Natalie Sparaccio | Interdisciplinary studies and organizational leadership

 “I’ve been a preschool teacher for 8 years and always loved working with kids.
 I hope to combine parts of that with my passion for journalism, writing about educational topics.
 The skills and knowledge I’m gaining from ASU are helping me work towards this goal and get my voice heard!”

 As the first person to go to college in her immediate family, Lenora propelled herself through her undergraduate degree, applying to every scholarship possible.
-She now works at ASU as Education Programs Coordinator Senior at the Center for Evolution and Medicine while pursuing her master’s degree online.
+She now works at ASU as an education programs coordinator senior at the Center for Evolution and Medicine while pursuing her master’s degree online.

 “Pursuing an online degree has been really amazing.
-I get to to connect with people all over the world on a regular basis.
-I’m gaining a global perspective in the classroom and it has been truly eye opening.”
+I get to connect with people all over the world on a regular basis.
+I’m gaining a global perspective in the classroom and it has been truly eye-opening.”